jlperona-teaching/ecs154a-ssii18/lab3/lab3.rst

 Run the simulation, and check that the correct registers change to the correct values at the correct times.
 For this example, this means that R1 becomes 1, then R2 becomes 2, then R3 becomes 3, then the program halts and no further changes to the CPU state are made.

+The *testall.txt* file, which you can find in the same folder as the rest of the given files, does a fairly thorough test of your circuit.
+Remember that the grading circuit is only designed to work with *testall.txt*.
+You will need to test any other files you make by hand.